Disability Discrimination Lawyer in Northridge

 No one should become a victim of disability discrimination at work.
-Despite the laws that protect people with disabilities, however, this is a common employment law violation around the country.
-When you face discrimination at work because of your disability, however, you can fight for damages to hold your employer accountable for its behavior.
+Despite the laws that protect people with disabilities, this is a common employment law violation across the country.
+When you face discrimination at work because of your disability, you can pursue legal action to hold your employer accountable for its behavior.

-We at K2 Employment Law help clients assert their rights after experiencing many kinds of discrimination, including disability discrimination.
-We believe all employees should be treated with dignity and respect for their rights in the workplace, and we help people fight to hold employers responsible for allowing unlawful mistreatment to become severe and pervasive in their workplaces.
-Rest assured that our disability discrimination attorneys in Northridge have your best interests in mind and can help you fight against unfair treatment at work.
+At K2 Employment Law, our disability discrimination attorneys in Northridge help clients assert their rights after experiencing various kinds of discrimination, including disability discrimination.
+We believe all employees should be treated with dignity and respect for their rights in the workplace, and we assist in holding employers responsible for allowing unlawful mistreatment in their workplaces.
+Rest assured that our legal team has your best interests in mind and can help you fight against unfair treatment at work.

-Learn more during a free consultation with us.
+Learn more during a free consultation with our disability discrimination lawyers in Northridge.
 Call K2 Employment Law now at (800) 590-7674 to get started.

 Disability status is one of many characteristics protected by federal and state law.
 Employees with certain medical conditions qualify for disability protection under the Americans with Disabilities Act (ADA).
 If you have a physical or mental condition that qualifies you for protection, you may encounter disability discrimination in the workplace, but it’s not always apparent.